Swistusmen/Ferryman/Readme.md

 <h1>Ferryman app</h1>

 Application created to solve logistic problem which is: Middleman (wrongly translated by me as ferryman).
 Problem is to find maximum profit for broker/middleman.

 Variables are:

-*Cost of transport on a road
+-Cost of transport on a road

-*cost of buing
+-cost of buing

-*cost of selling
+-cost of selling

-*demand
-8supply
+-demand

+-supply

 We get:

 -maximum profit

 -merch on every road to get maximum profit

 <h3>Stack:</h3>